Saikarthik-Ramakrishnan/ca-fpga-engine/hardware/synth/README.md

   projects. clk H11, rst_n T5, tx M11, rx T13, leds L16/L14.
 - `cellnet_primer20k.sdc`: 27 MHz clock constraint for the Gowin EDA flow.
 - `build_bitstream.sh`: yosys, nextpnr-himbaechel, gowin_pack.
 Any grid size.

+## Cost of a runtime-selectable rule

+Not measured. `measure_rule_cost.py` synthesizes four builds and reports the per-cell delta:

+- `ca_grid` against `ca_grid_rule`, the bare fabrics,
+- `cellnet_top RULE_CFG=0` against `RULE_CFG=1`, the full flashable chips.

+Structurally the configurable cell replaces two comparators with a 2-to-1 mux over 9 bits feeding a 9-to-1 mux.
+The popcount adder tree that dominates the cell is identical in both, so the delta should be small.
+That is a prediction from the gate structure, not a measurement, and no LUT4 or Fmax figure for `RULE_CFG=1` belongs in this repo until the script has been run on a machine with yosys on PATH.

+The routed figures elsewhere in this repo (240.38 MHz at 16x16, 176.46 MHz at 32x32) are for the Phase 5a fixed-rule chip.
+Do not carry them over to the configurable build.